Publish/Subscribe Patterns: Topics, Subscriptions, Filtering

 Most pub/sub systems are subject-based: topics are predefined strings that publishers use.
 Subscribers choose topics to listen to.

 Content-based systems route based on message content.
 A subscriber might say “give me all messages where amount > 1000.”
-This is more flexible but harder to implement efficiently and raises security concerns (what if a subscriber crafts queries to sniff data they should not see?).
+This is more flexible but harder to implement efficiently.
+It also raises security concerns—what if a subscriber crafts queries to sniff data they should not see?

 Subscription Management